Lucretiel/resume/resume.md

 - Programming Languages: Highly experienced in Rust, Javascript (including Typescript and ES2015+), C++ (including C++11, C++14, C++17), and Python (3 and 2).
 Also experienced in Ruby, Golang, C#, Erlang, bash, Tcl, and many other languages
 - Frameworks: Experienced with many web frameworks, both front- and backend, including React & Redux, Angular, Django, Flask, and Bottle.
 Also experienced with game frameworks, including SFML and Unity3D.
 - Platforms: Highly experienced in Linux development, including shell tools and techniques.
 Also experienced developing for Windows and OSX, and web platforms like Heroku.
-- Methodologies: Test driven development, Continuous integration, git ﬂow.
+- Methodologies: Test driven development, Continuous integration, git flow.
 - Domains: Everything from low-level C++, to graphical applications & webapps, games, APIs, and general libraries and packages.
 Strongest in libraries and small, focused developer utilities and tools.

 ## Experience